 Triglycerides are emulsified by bile and hydrolyzed by the enzyme lipase, resulting in a mixture of fatty acids and monoglycerides.
 These then pass from the intestinal lumen to the enterocyte, where they are re-esterified to form triglycerides.

-The triglycerides then combine with phospholipids, cholesteryl esters, and apolipoprotein B-48 to form a nascent chylomicron.
+The triglycerides combine with phospholipids, cholesteryl esters, and apolipoprotein B-48 to form a nascent chylomicron.

-These are then released by exocytosis from the enterocytes to the lateral blood vessels, lymphatic vessels that originate in the villi of the small intestine, and are then secreted into the bloodstream at the connection of the thoracic duct with the left subclavian vein.
+These are then released by exocytosis from the enterocytes to the lateral blood vessels and lymphatic vessels that originate in the small intestine’s villi and are then secreted into the bloodstream at the connection of the thoracic duct with the left subclavian vein.

 The main component of apolipoprotein is apolipoprotein B-48 (apo B-48).

-Chylomicrons are too large to cross the endothelial barrier; therefore, its lipolysis prior to the remains fulfills a double function: transport of energy to the tissues and decrease in size to facilitate terminal catabolism.
+Chylomicrons are too large to cross the endothelial barrier; therefore, their lipolysis before the remains fulfills a double function: transport energy to the tissues and decrease in size to facilitate terminal catabolism.

 It was predicted from studies in low-density lipoprotein receptor-deficient model systems.
 This elimination of the remaining chylomicron would be independent of the low-density lipoprotein receptor.

 Individuals with homozygous familial hypercholesterolemia, lacking functional low-density lipoprotein receptors, show no evidence of delayed clearance of chylomicron residues.